 Of course, jokes aside, you all should be very proud.
 This is the end of an impressive chapter and in many ways just the very beginning of what your lives will be.
 And I know that you are curious about how things will go from here.
 Well let me tell you, Dr. DJ Charlie Day is here to help.

 I have been in your shoes.
 Not literally of course.
 I wouldn't go anywhere near your shoes.
 I'm sure half of them reek of stale beer and vomit.

 When I left this school I was presented with two options.
-Move to New York City where I knew next to nobody and begin my pursuit of acting or take the entry level position that had been offered to me by Fidelity Investments.
+Move to New York City where I knew next to nobody and begin my pursuit of acting or take the entry-level position that had been offered to me by Fidelity Investments.
 I know what you may be thinking.
-"Why would major financial services corporation offer this numbskull job?"
-The answer is simple, because I tricked them.
+"Why would a major financial services corporation offer this numbskull job?"
+The answer is simple because I tricked them.

 Merrimack's business program was offering interviews with the company.
 The students would be given a score on their interview.
 I had no desire to work at Fidelity Investments but I had never been on an audition and I thought it would be a similar experience.
 I wanted to see if I could pull off the role of aspiring banker.
 Or whatever they do at Fidelity.

 I had a game plan.
 Deflect from me.
 Get the guy to talk about himself.
 I wasn't going to lie.
 I just thought I'd basically interview him.
 We had a pleasant conversation.
 If I recall correctly we talked forever about the intricacies of water skiing, an activity I know nothing about.